Chapter Nine VI

 only guts and luck.

-The early flight is five hours, Janah reads, On Being Certain, by Dr. Robert Burton, a neurologist, which further confirms her observation that people feel far more in control than they ought.
-Nishiko and I watch a movie and practice mentaling, she’s come along wonderfully.
+Our early flight is five hours, Janah reads, On Being Certain, by Dr. Robert Burton, a neurologist, which further confirms her observation that people feel far more in control than they ought.
+Nikko and I enjoy the luxury of the private jet, Blue Sky does a splendid job, and no TSA lines.

-Nikko, “Master J is usually reluctant to kill outright, this she must have seen differently.
+Nikko, “Janah is usually reluctant to kill outright, this she must have seen differently.
 I cannot read her thoughts as well as you.
 Why was this time different?”

 “Janah looked into the mess of his brain.
 Unlike other minds she’s rearranged, this one was badly incoherent.
 She felt the risk of leaving him alive was too great.
 Even broke and short a few frontal cortex functions, in other words, making him stupid, like she did with one of the Capos in New Orleans, she did not see a clear way to rid him of his compulsion.
 Borderline personalities are usually just a pain in the ass, sometimes they even outgrow it, or at least settle down.
 It’s never ‘cured,’ they just seen to get tired of fighting with everyone.”